alessiopiroli/ppm-greyscale-blur/README.md

 # PPM Images Processor
-A simple C++ ppm processing pipeling that applies blur and greyscale filters to input images.
+A simple C++ ppm processing pipeline that applies blur and greyscale filters to input images.

 ## Building
 ```bash